DrLinZhang/al_ideal_strength/README.md

 - Feng Liu

 ## License
-- This dataset is for non-commercial use and subject to an academic license (please refer to the LICENSE file for the specific details).
+- This dataset is for non-commercial use and subject to an academic license.

 ## Note
 Ensure to acknowledge the source (authors and paper title) and usage rights while exploiting or redistributing this dataset.